 Likewise, in the t-shirt estimation technique, the size of the t-shirt is the measuring unit.
 In general foot-pounds, nebulous units of time (NUTS), and gummi bears can be used as an arbitrary token.

 Estimating Schedule and Budgeting

-Soon after estimation is over it allows for easy scheduling and hence budgeting.
+Soon after agile estimation techniques is over it allows for easy scheduling and hence budgeting.
 Thus by choosing the right agile estimation technique you can make a correct schedule and allocate budgets.

 Find the example given below to schedule and budget for your projects.

 If your team has finalized 3 items to be completed in a 1-week sprint, then know their value points.
 In Planning Poker, you need to add their value 1, 2, and 3 which means a total of 6 points.
 If your team has completed only 2 items, then it is considered as not completed.

 This means you need to determine the schedule for effective budgeting.
 So check the team’s performance for 3 consecutive iterations.
 Find the average of all three points.
 This will give you an idea about the team performance.
 Based on the story value and the average time taken to complete you can now allocate budget.

 Budget calculation – (cost of each point X total point) + miscellaneous expenses